This article has affiliate links.

 One of my favourite South Pacific islands, Tonga, is a beautiful group of islands with Maldives-style islets and humpback whale infested waters, in season, with an unpronounceable capital name: Nuku’alofa

-Fun fact about Tonga: Thomas Cook called Tonga “The friendly island”.
+Fun fact about Tonga: Captain James Cook called Tonga “The friendly island”.
 When he landed on the islands for the 3rd time he was invited to dinner and celebrations.
 Little did he know that the party was actually an excuse for the local kings to decide on the best plan to kill him.
 He did manage to escape, as they could not come up with the right method.
 You can still visit the site of his landing today.

 What to do/see in Tonga: Swimming with humpback whales will be one of your life’s most memorable experiences.